-- > integrated and connected transport linkages; - > high quality and equitable access to green spaces; - walking and cycle paths that connect neighbourhoods and activity nodes; - > well configured community hubs that leverage opportunities for shared use of facilities; - attractive streets and public spaces with distinctive street tree planting; - > encouraging sustainable development outcomes and enhancing the natural environment; and - appropriate staging for development and clear guidance regarding responsibilities of infrastructure delivery.
+- integrated and connected transport linkages; - > high quality and accessible to green spaces; - walking and cycle paths that connect neighbourhoods and activity nodes; - > well configured community hubs that provide opportunities for shared use of facilities; - attractive streets and public spaces with distinctive street tree planting; - > encouraging sustainable development outcomes and enhancing the natural environment; and - appropriate staging for development and clear guidance regarding responsibilities of infrastructure delivery.

-2.5 From Best Practice Theory to Realistic
+2.5 From Best-Practice Theory to Realistic

-The strategic directions idea seed in Chapter 4 are arranged to Aeat (a logical a logical) a logical and actions.
-Chapter 5 provides a logical implementation strategy and includes required actions responsible as and a timeframe for achievement.
+The strategic directions idea seed in Chapter 4 are arranged to Aeat a logical a ogression from the high-level vision and golding principles in Chapter 8 through to a set of objectives, with a range of realistic strategies and actions.
+Chapter 5 provides a char implementation strategy and includes required actions responsibilities and timeframes for achievement.

-Understanding this server will assist Necision-making and ensure the successful implementation of Ballan Strategic Directions.
-Establishing the guiding vision is an essential first step, which is dentified in Chapter 3.
+Understanding this sequence will assist decision-making and ensure the successful implementation of Ballan Strategic Directions Establishing the guiding vision is an essential first step which is dentified in Chapter 3.